Shao-Group/catfish-LP/README.md

 # Overview

 [Catfish](https://github.com/Kingsford-Group/catfish) is an efficient heuristic algorithm for decomposing a given flow into a set of minimum number of paths.
-Catfish-LP incoperates a lightweight linear programming (LP) model to address the core limitations of catfish and largely improves the decompostition quality.
+**Catfish-LP** incorporates a lightweight linear programming (LP) model to address the core limitations of catfish and largely improves the decomposition quality.
 Please refer to [our manuscript](https://www.biorxiv.org/content/10.64898/2025.12.11.693570v1) for more details of the model.